SophieLAPIDOC/sophielapidoc.github.io/docs/index.md

 Greetings, Humans!

 The WOOF!
 API is a service dedicated to connecting dogs, parks and people.
-The WOOF! service aims to enhance your dog walking experience by connecting you and your dog to the best parks the country
+The WOOF! service aims to enhance your dog walking experience by connecting you and your dog to the best parks the country.
 * **New in town?** Quickly connect to established dog groups.
 * **Just passing trough?** Take a break in a new park with all the required amenities where you can also throw a ball and maybe even have a chat.